 1991 Joseph Papp dies after a battle with cancer.
 A producer and activist, Papp started The Public Theater (now the Joseph Papp Public Theater), through which he nurtured unknowns such as David Mamet, Sam Shepard, Thomas Babe, David Hare, George C. Wolfe, Elizabeth Swados, Andrei Serban, Robert Alan Ackerman, Wallace Shawn, and Carson Kievman.
 Major productions include Hair and A Chorus Line.
 He was 70.

-2002 Comedian Carol Burnett makes her Broadway debut as a playwright with her autobiographical Hollywood Arms, co-written with her daughter, Carrie Hamilton, who died during the show's tryout.
+2002 Comedian Carol Burnett makes her Broadway playwriting debut with her autobiographical Hollywood Arms, co-written with her daughter, Carrie Hamilton, who died during the show's tryout.
 Michele Pawk wins a Tony Award playing the role based on Burnett's mother, but the show runs just 76 performances at the Cort Theatre.

-2012 After three days of canceled performances due to the effects of Hurricane Sandy, most Broadway shows resume today.
+2012 After three days of canceled performances due to the effects of Hurricane Sandy, most Broadway shows resume.
 With New York's public transportation system still largely crippled by the storm, some actors are reported to have walked for hours to reach their theatres.

 2014 Hugh Jackman returns to Broadway in Jez Butterworth's The River, opening at Circle in the Square.
 Laura Donnelly and Cush Jumbo co-star in the mysterious drama about a man who brings his new girlfriend to a remote cabin for a night of trout-fishing.